GOP Strategist On Joe Biden’s Dismal Fundraising: ‘How’s He Going To Compete With Trump?’

 “Biden looks like he can’t compete with Warren, Bernie and Buttigieg.
 How’s he going to compete with Trump?”

-As Fox News reported, a Democratic strategist who requested to remain anonymous reportedly echoed the concern, stating that Biden’s numbers “should raise some serious questions about whether Joe Biden has the chops to raise the money necessary to compete in a general election and whether he can excite the Democratic base that is giving is giving an enormous number of small-dollar contributions to other candidates.”
+As Fox News reported, a Democratic strategist who requested to remain anonymous reportedly echoed the concern, stating that the former vice president’s numbers “should raise some serious questions about whether Joe Biden has the chops to raise the money necessary to compete in a general election and whether he can excite the Democratic base that is giving is giving an enormous number of small-dollar contributions to other candidates.”

-Biden’s campaign defended the low numbers as well, pointing to the fact that the last week of the third-quarter delivered his best haul since May, reporting that 98 percent of the donations were $200 or less.
+Biden’s campaign defended the low numbers as well, pointing to the fact that the last week of the third quarter delivered his best haul since May and reporting that 98 percent of the donations were $200 or less.